YT37/Machine-DeepLearning-Projects/AdultClassifier/README.md

 # AdultClassifier
-This project Classifies if a prson is an Adult based on their Features using KNN Algorithm..
+This project Classifies if a prson is an Adult based on their Features using KNN Algorithm.

 # Requirements
  - Python 3.6 or up